-Prostate Specific Antigen (PSA) is a serine protease with chymotrypsin-like activity.^{1,2} The protein is a single chain glycoprotein with a molecular weight of 28.4 kDA.3 PSA derives its name from the observation that it is a normal antigen of the prostrate, but is not found in any other normal or malignant tissue.
+Prostate Specific antigen (PSA) is a serine protease with chymotrypsin-like activity^{1,2} The protein is a single chain glycoprotein with a molecular weight of 28.4 kDA.3 PSA derives its name from the observation that it is a normal antigen of the prostrate, but is not found in any other normal or malignant tissue.

 PSA is found in benign, malignant and metastatic prostrate cancer.
 Since prostate cancer is the second most prevalent form of male malignancy, the detection of elevated PSA levels plays an important role in the early diagnosis.
-Serum PSA levels have been found to be more useful than prostatic acid phosphatase (PAP) in the diagnosis and management of patients due to increased sensitivity and specificity.4
+Serum PSA levels have too been found more useful than prostatic acid phosphatase (PAP) in the diagnosis and management of patients due to increased sensitivity.4